 At the same time, eating more protein will help you build more muscle and to improve your body composition while also decreasing appetite.

-#4: Drinking more water or green tea
+#4: Water and green tea

 Another way to boost your metabolism is to avoid liquid calories that are “empty” such as soda.
 Focus instead on calorie-free beverages such as water and tea!